brrd/electron-tabs/README.md

 * `visible` (default: `true`): set this to `false` if you don't want to display the tab once it is loaded.
 If set to `false` then you will need to call `tab.show()` to display the tab.
 * `active` (default: `false`): set this to `true` if you want to activate the tab once it is loaded.
 Otherwise you will need to call `tab.activate()`.
 * `ready`: a callback function to call once the tab is ready.
 The `Tab` instance is passed as the only parameter.
+*  `additionalTabClass`: optional css class which is added to a single tab.

 #### `tabGroup.getTab(id)`